 - You will need to migrate your projects to use this, or future versions of VideoScribe so if you have any concerns about this process please contact us.
 Once your concerns are addressed you always reopen the application, and follow these steps again.

 Step 2.
-Click the ’Select new location' (E) to save your scribe files in a new location on your computer.
+Click the ’Select new location' (B) to save your scribe files in a new location on your computer.

 - An explorer window will open (Windows PC) or a finder window (Mac).
 Choose a location on your computer to transfer your scribe files to.
 You can always create a new folder to make things easier.
-Once you have a location selected, click 'Open' (F).
+Once you have a location selected, click 'Open' (C & D).

 If you are using a Windows PC computer, please ignore Step 4 and progress to Step 5.